NahuelCostaCortez/rapidae/README.md

 In summary, this library is designed to be simple enough for educational purposes, yet robust for researchers to concentrate on developing their models and conducting benchmark experiments in a unified environment.

 >[!NOTE]
 >Shout out to [Pythae](https://github.com/clementchadebec/benchmark_VAE/tree/main), which provides an excellent library for experimenting with VAEs .
 If you're looking for a quick way to implement an autoencoder for image applications, Pythae is probably your best option.
-Rapidae distinguishes itself from Pythae in the following ways:
+Rapidae differs from Pythae in the following ways:
 >- It is built on Keras 3, allowing you to experiment with and provide your implementations in either PyTorch, TensorFlow, or JAX.
 >- The image models implemented in Rapidae are primarily designed for educational purposes.
 >- Rapidae is intended to serve as a benchmarking library for models implemented in the sequential/time-series domain, as these are widely dispersed across various fields."